Jettying

 A double jettied timber-framed building.
 The ends of the multiple cantilevered joists supporting the upper floors can easily be seen.

+A jettied portion of the façade from a 16th century London house is preserved in the Daylit Gallery of the Victoria and Albert Museum (also note the "carell" windows).

 Jettying (jetty, jutty, from Old French getee, jette) is a building technique used in medieval timber-frame buildings in which an upper floor projects beyond the dimensions of the floor below.
 This has the advantage of increasing the available space in the building without obstructing the street.
 Jettied floors are also termed jetties.
 In the U.S., the most common surviving colonial version of this is the garrison house.
 Most jetties are external, but some early medieval houses were built with internal jetties.

 Structure

 The under-side of jetties in Germany are sometimes decorated and called a windbrett (wind board).
 This is an example of a jetty supported on brackets.

 A jetty is an upper floor that depends on a cantilever system in which a horizontal beam, the jetty bressummer, supports the wall above and projects forward beyond the floor below (a technique also called oversailing).
 The bressummer (or breastsummer) itself rests on the ends of a row of jetty beams or joists which are supported by jetty plates.
 Jetty joists in their turn were slotted sideways into the diagonal dragon beams at angle of 45° by means of mortise and tenon joints.

 The overhanging corner posts are often reinforced by curved jetty brackets.

 The origins of jettying are unclear but some reasons put forward for their purpose are: